-These guidelines are voluntary.
+The Guidelines are voluntary.
 This means that judges are not required to follow them.
-It also means that a lawful sentence cannot be appealed whether or not the judge complies with the guidelines or the procedures recommended in these instructions.
+It also means that a lawful sentence cannot be appealed whether or not the judge complies with the Guidelines or the procedures recommended in these instructions.3

-1.2.2 Two Grids: the Master Grid and the Drug Grid
+1.2.2 Two Grids: The Master Grid and the Drug Grid